thepharmproject/set_of_scripts/README.md

 ## Sources Selection

 Several sources have been selected for the collection of content related to hate speech.
-The sources include articles and comments from a list of specific Spanish, Italian and Greek websites, twitter, youtube and facebook comments.
-The website list includes 22 Spanish, 12 Italian and 16 Greek websites that are prone to publishing hate speech content in the articles or in the comments section.
+The sources include articles and comments from a list of specific Spanish, Italian and Greek websites, as well as twitter, youtube and facebook comments.
+The websites list includes 22 Spanish, 12 Italian and 16 Greek websites that are prone to publishing hate speech content in the articles or in the comments section.
 The list of websites and Facebook pages was initialized and updated by the media experts of the three participating universities.
-Site-specific scraping scripts have been developed for the collection of semi-structured content (includeing accompanying metadata) from the proposed websites.
+Site-specific scraping scripts have been developed for the collection of semi-structured content (including accompanying metadata) from the proposed websites.
 Websites that are not included in the list can be supported using the site-agnostic scraping script.
 Tweets are gathered using a list of hashtags and filters containing terms relevant to anti-immigration rhetoric.
-Youtube comments are gathered using search queries relevant to immigration.
+Youtube comments are collected using search queries relevant to immigration.
-A spreadsheet in Google Docs (https://bit.ly/3jaWzEq) for adding sources of interest have been deployed.
+A spreadsheet in Google Docs (https://bit.ly/3jaWzEq) for adding sources of interest has been deployed.
 Each sheet refers to the country of interest (i.e. International, Spanish, Greek, Italian).
 The selected sources (websites, keywords, search terms, facebook pages etc.) for each platform are included in the current version of the spreadsheet.